vitusventure/practicalkombucha/content/docs/kombucha_recipes/base-variations.md

 ---
-title: Kombucha Recipe Variations
-draft: false
+title: Base recipe variations
 ---

-# Variations on the base Kombucha recipe
+# Base kombucha recipe variations

 These are variations that can be applied to the base recipe for differing results.
-They can generally be mixed and matched.

 ## 1.125 gallon batch